23 injured in Russian plane’s emergency landing

 The Ural Airlines A321 carrying 226 passengers and a crew of seven hit the birds as it took off Thursday from Moscow’s Zhukovsky airport en route for Simferopol, in Crimea.

-The airline said in a statement that the birds got into both of the plane’s engines, causing a malfunction.
+The airline said in a statement that the birds got into both of the plane’s engines, causing them to malfunction.
 The pilot then made an emergency landing in a cornfield about 1 kilometer (half a mile) from the airport.

-Russian health authorities said 23 people, including five children, have been hospitalized with injuries.
+Russian health authorities said 23 people, including five children, were taken to the hospital, and all but one were released following check-ups and quick treatment.

 Ural Airlines lauded the crew for its professionalism in arranging the evacuation.
+The company said the captain is a highly experienced pilot who had flown over over 3,000 hours.

 Footage from the scene showed the flight commander directing the passengers to walk away from the plane across the cornfield.